KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/17-mountain-high-place.md

 It serves as the principal site for **Acclivous motion**, **Revelation**, **Covenant**, and **Transfiguration.**

 **Core Glyphic Sequence:**
-`▽ → ↑⚓ → 📱 → C↑→⚫`
+`▽ → ↑⚓ → 📱 → ∴`
-*(From the Embodied Earth, Acclivous Motion along the Theonic Axis leads to Revelation and final Centropic Return.)*
+*(From the Embodied Earth, Acclivous Motion along the Theonic Axis leads to Revelation and culminates in temporary Synthesis at the Supernal threshold.)*

 ---